No one likes a slow site.

 In fact, Google states that 53% of mobile visitors will leave if your pages don’t load within three seconds.

-Fortunately, there are a few ways you and your SEO agency can improve your website’s page speed.
+Fortunately, there are a few ways you and your SEO agency can improve your website’s page speed, and bring you closer to your digital marketing goals.

 Let’s take a look!